flexi-framework/relexi/README.md

 This is a scientific project.
 If you use Relexi or find it helpful, please cite the project using a suitable reference from the list above referring to either the general Relexi project, its HPC aspects or its application for scientific modeling tasks, respectively.

+# Documentation

+The documentation of Relexi is built via `pdoc`, which can be installed via `pip install pdoc`.
+Next, change into the `docs` folder and build the documentation via
+    ```
+    cd docs
+    bash build_docs.sh
+    ```
+Open the resulting `relexi.html` with your browser.

+# Testing

+A suite of unit tests are implemented for Relexi using the `pytest` testing environment.
+To run the tests, simply execute in the root directory
+    ```
+    pytest
+    ```

 # Installation

 The following quick start details a standard installation of the Relexi framework.